-The 2014 and 2015 restricted stock unit award agreements under the 2010 Equity Incentive Plan generally provide that if a participant's employment is terminated by reason of retirement, restricted stock units granted more than six months prior to termination will continue to vest.
+The restricted stock unit award agreements under the 2010 Equity Incentive Plan generally provide that if a participant's employment is terminated by reason of retirement, restricted stock units granted more than six months prior to termination will continue to vest.
+The restricted stock unit grant on June 6, 2016, Anne Bramman's grant of 18,350 units on August 21, 2017 and Geevy Thomas's grant of 15,564 units on February 28, 2017 do not provide for this continued vesting upon retirement.

-The amounts shown in the table for Blake Nordstrom and Michael Koppel include the values, as of the end of fiscal year 2015, of unvested restricted stock units that would continue to vest after termination.
+The amounts shown in the table for Blake Nordstrom and Peter Nordstrom include the values, as of the end of fiscal year 2017, of unvested restricted stock units that would continue to vest after termination.
 These executives qualify for this continued vesting upon retirement as of the end of the fiscal year since they had each reached the minimum retirement age of 55 with at least 10 years of service.